 As far as my own healing journey, I have had people ask me what it is that I do, myself, to help facilitate healing.
 In keeping with my experiences, desires, and personal beliefs, I do not have a “therapist,” per se.
 I have many people in my life who help me learn about myself and heal from past wounds.
 I saw someone in a ministry setting for several years, and that was hugely valuable to me at that time for what it was.
 But it also had its limitations.
 Currently I am taking a break from seeing anyone because I’ve done the work and found myself in a very healthy and stable place.
 But I would not hesitate to seek out additional support if I needed it.

 Another question I get sometimes is how long I’ve been in the healing process.
-I was diagnosed with Dissociative Identity Disorder about 12 years ago and began working with a different minister at that time.
+I self-diagnosed as having Dissociative Identity Disorder (I do think it's written in my file somewhere but I'm not sure) about 15 years ago and began working with a different minister at that time.
 They used something called theophostic prayer ministry, which – while challenging – seemed to work well for me.
 I worked with them for approximately 2 years, and then took a 6-year sabbatical from that particular type of healing method.
 I struggled quite a bit during that sabbatical but unfortunate and uncontrollable circumstances made pursuing healing impossible at that time.
 In 2013 I contacted the person I worked with most recently (who had acquired a ministry partner in the interim) and began having regular appointments again.
 I stopped mid-year in 2017.
 We started off using an individualized combination of the aforementioned theophostic prayer, along with some Immanuel Approach, and Sozo prayer, and my prayer ministers went on to learn and use HeartSync.
 I have varying thoughts about all of the above methodologies, but that is another conversation for another time.